 The existing housing options are well maintained but cater to renters.
 The plan encourages new housing options for homeownership, Class A rental options, and family-oriented assets, while avoiding any recommendations that would displace existing residents.

 Asakura Robinson led a market study and zoning analysis to help the district attract and define the mixed-use and transit-oriented development needed to support the project goals.
-Asakura Robinson also collaborated closely with local property owners to ensure that recommendations were clear to understand and easy to communicate.
+The team collaborated with local property owners to ensure that recommendations were clear to understand.

 As it stands, the District does not have mixed-use developments or homeownership opportunities, but it has advantages in its existing green spaces.
 The Westchase District’s Long-Range Plan, completed in 2006, recognized the need for the District to evolve its mobility strategies and development mix in order to continue its successful trajectory.